 Line 17 - For each date specified of the current tax year, enter the number of full-time employees employed in New York State.
-When computing full-time employees for line 17, include all full-time general executive officers and full-time employees, including full-time employees for whom an empire zone (EZ) wage tax credit or zone equivalent area (ZEA) wage tax credit has been claimed.
-Include also those for whom a credit for employment of persons with disabilities has been claimed.
+When computing full-time employees, include all full-time general executive officers and full-time employees, including full-time employees for whom an empire zone (EZ) wage tax credit or zone equivalent area (ZEA) wage tax credit has been claimed.